CumulusNetworks/docs/content/guides/NVUE Command Reference/Set-and-Unset-Commands/OSPF-Set-and-Unset-Commands.md

 ## nv set interface \<interface-id\> router ospf authentication message-digest-key

-Configures the message digest key.
+Configures the message digest key for the specified interface.
 You can specify a value between 1 and 255.
 The value must be consistent across all routers on a link.

 ### Command Syntax